 BY DR. RACHEL EBY

 You might want to find out how much self-compassion you have already and see if it changes after practicing these exercises over time!
-Test yourself HERE.
+Test it yourself by clicking below.

-Practice this five-minute self-compassion break from Dr. Kristin Neff once a day, or whenever you feel like you could use it: CLICK HERE
+Practice this five-minute self-compassion break from Dr. Kristin Neff once a day, or whenever you feel like you could use it.
+Click below to practice.

 Scientific research has suggested that those who have more compassion for themselves, are actually MORE likely to achieve their health-related goals, are LESS likely to experience burnout our caregiving fatigue, and feel a GREATER sense of well-being.

 Keep in mind, that when beginning to practice self-compassion, people often experience more pain at first.
 Dr. Neff states this may be due to: